SATYAJEETBEDI/Sampling-Satyajeet-102117170/README.md

 # SamplingAssignment
 ## Sampling
-Sampling is a method used to glean insights about a population by analyzing statistics from a representative subset, sparing the need to examine every individual.
-To tackle an initial dataset imbalance—763 non-fraudulent cases and only 9 fraudulent cases—an oversampling approach was implemented.
-This involved generating additional instances of the minority class (fraudulent cases) to match the majority class (non-fraudulent cases), resulting in a balanced dataset consolidated into a single data frame.
+By examining data from a representative subset of the population, sampling can provide insights about the population without requiring a comprehensive examination of every member.
+An oversampling strategy was used to address an initial dataset imbalance of 763 non-fraudulent cases and only 9 fraudulent cases.
+In order to match the majority class (non-fraudulent cases), more instances of the minority class (fraudulent cases) had to be created.
+This process produced a balanced dataset that was then combined into a single data frame.

-The following sampling techniques were utilized:
+The following methods of sampling were applied:

-- Simple Random Sampling: Random selection of samples from the population.
+- Simple Random Sampling: Drawing samples from the population at random.
-- Systematic Sampling: Regular interval selection after a random start.
+Systematic Sampling: After a random start, regular interval selection is made.
-- Cluster Sampling: Randomly selecting clusters from the population.
+Choosing clusters at random from the population is known as cluster sampling.
-- Stratified Sampling: Division of the population into subgroups based on certain criteria.
+- Stratified Sampling: Creating subgroups within the population according to predetermined standards.
-- Bootstrap Sampling: Resampling with replacement to create multiple samples from the original dataset.
+- Bootstrap Sampling: Creating multiple samples from the original dataset by resampling with replacement.

 Following the generation of five distinct samples using these techniques, five models were applied to each sample.
 The accuracies of each model for a given sample are summarized in the following table: